 ~ Using a hand held Blender/Blitzer or Liquidizer, Blend the Vegetables and stock until Smooth

 ~ Add in Coconut Cream/Milk, stir well and Finish off with chopped fresh Dhania/Coriander.

 Lightly Spiced Roasted Vegetable Soup, is ready to be enjoyed.

 NOTES BY FOODEVA MARSAY

-> Any other types of vegetables may be used.
+> Any quantity ratio of mentioned vegetables may be used.

 > If you opt to NOT use potato or sweet potato, then use a corn starch slurry to slightly thicken the soup.

 HERE ARE MORE FOODEVA MARSAY SOUP RECIPES THAT YOU CAN TRY..